BrandonS8/project-2/planning/readme.md

 * send and read mail to/from another house
 * add apartments people can choose to live in instead of a house
 * use a real map and let users place points for their house
+* admin user that can use full CRUD on towns

 ## Wireframing